Natasha’s Law: 5 Things You Need To Know

 Ultimately, the goal is to ensure customers have everything they need to make informed choices about the food you produce.
 Safe customers = happy customers.

 We hope this gave you some insightful facts on Natasha’s Law.
+If you’re looking for more labelling information, read our blog on Mandatory Calorie Labelling!

 Don't forget to download our Allergen Checker